evansb/source-toolchain/README.md

 yarn
 ```

-Run the task that you need.
+Run the task that you need, the script name is standardized among
+packages.

 ```
 npm run lint             # Lint the code using tslint